QubesOS/qubes-doc/external/os-guides/windows/windows-vm.md

 ~~~
 This utility supports the algorithms MD5, SHA1, SHA256 and SHA512 (to be entered in uppercase!).
 The correct hash values can be retrieved from the Qubes website: https://www.qubes-os.org/doc/windows-tools/ **enter the final url**

-- Install `xenvbd` and `xenbus` version 9.0.0 by starting the file `dpinst.exe` from the `x64` directories of the Zip-file.
+- Install `xenvbd` and `xenbus` version 9.0.0 by starting the file `dpinst.exe` from the `x64` directories of the extracted tar-files.
+If during installation, the Xen driver requests a reboot, select "No" and let the installation continue.
 - After installation, reboot.
-- Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, not selecting the Xen storage driver and the `Move of user data to Drive D` (which would probably lead to problems in Windows, anyhow).
+- Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, not selecting the `Xen PV disk drivers` and the `Move user profiles` (which would probably lead to problems in Windows, anyhow).
+If during installation, the Xen driver requests a reboot, select "No" and let the installation continue - the system will be rebooted later.
 - Shut down Windows.
 - Set `qvm-features win10new gui 1`
 - Reboot Windows.
 The VM starts, but does not show any window.